COALAIP/specs/README.md

 In comparison to all other RRM `Entity` types, the Right is by far the most interconnected.
 A minimal set of required properties include:

-- **RightType:** Defines the type of Right (e.g. copyright, all uses, license, copy, play, stream, administration, lcc:RightSet, etc)
+- **RightType:** Defines the type of Right (e.g. all uses, license, copy, play, stream, administration, lcc:RightSet, etc)
 - **ToolType:** Defines the type of medium that must be employed when exercising the Right (e.g. only watch on mobile phone or only use a brush to produce manifestations). `ToolType`s are not